pulp/pulp/docs/sphinx/rest-api/dispatch/task.rst

 Listing Tasks
 -------------

 All currently running and waiting tasks may be listed.
+This returns a list of :ref:`call_report` instances.
 The list can be filtered by tags.

 | :method:`get`
 | :path:`/v2/tasks/`